NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Conclusion

 \section{Conclusion}

 In this paper, we introduce NurValues, the first real-world healthcare benchmark for evaluating LLMs' nursing values.
+This can assist in addressing potential nurse-patient conflicts that may arise during interactions involving LLMs.
 Built from 1,100 real-world nursing behavior instances collected through a five-month longitudinal field study, NurValues covers five internationally recognized nursing value dimensions and includes both an Easy-Level and an Hard-Level dataset, totaling 4,400 carefully labeled samples.
-We conduct extensive evaluations across 23 general and healthcare LLMs, revealing substantial performance gaps between LLMs and across value dimensions.
-Our analysis shows that current LLMs struggle with nuanced ethical reasoning in nursing contexts, with \textit{Justice} emerging as the most challenging dimension.
+We conduct extensive evaluations across 23 general and healthcare LLMs.
+Our analysis shows that current LLMs struggle with nuanced ethical reasoning in nursing contexts, with \textit{Justice} emerging as the most challenging dimension, and they still lag significantly behind human nurses on the Hard-Level dataset.
 Furthermore, ICL approaches significantly enhance LLMs alignment, demonstrating the effectiveness of the NurValues benchmark.
-We hope that the NurValues benchmark serves not only as a thorough, systematic approach to assessing the nursing values alignment of LLMs but also as a tool to drive advancements in their development in clinical settings.
+We hope the NurValues benchmark provides a systematic way to assess LLMs' alignment with nursing values and promotes their advancement in clinical practice.